rayyansys/amazon_ses_mailer/README.md

 end
 ```

-You can also verify the raw API call input and (mocked) output by inspecting
-the `deliveries` array:
+You can also verify the raw API call input by inspecting the `deliveries` array:

 ```ruby
 describe ".welcome_email" do